drguptavivek/postgres/readme.md

 ### Notes & gotchas
 - First init vs existing data: If you already initialized PGDATA with different settings, Postgres will still honor the config_file we pass in command:.
 That’s why we explicitly set config_file — it works both on a fresh and an existing data directory.
 - Permissions: Files are mounted :ro; Postgres only needs read access.
 Keep them owned by you on the host.
-- Network CIDR: Adjust the 172.18.0.0/16 in pg_hba.conf to match docker network inspect pgnet.
+- Network CIDR: Adjust the 172.18.0.0/16 in [config/pg_hba.conf](config/pg_hba.conf) to match docker network inspect pgnet.
-- Conf.d strategy: put most of your tunables in conf.d/*.conf.
-Keep postgresql.conf short and stable (paths + includes).
+- Conf.d strategy: put most of your tunables in [config/conf.d/*.conf](config/conf.d/).
+Keep [config/postgresql.conf](config/postgresql.conf) short and stable (paths + includes).

 ## UPGRADE to Postgres 18 from 17.3